PhilipKolarov/single_file_projects_python/README.md

 list_divisible_numbers - a function, which returns all numbers that may divide a given number;

+class_speaker - a simple class of speaker with a changeable volume;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance